Cecure-Intelligence-Limited/cil-internship-cohort-04/Nasiff_Bello/Module 3/serviceModel.md

 software.

-The BigCommerce platform also has regular updates that automatically roll out for users, and all the so􀁹ware licenses, upgrades, and hosting costs are covered in the monthly subscription fee.
+The BigCommerce platform also has regular updates that automatically roll out for users, and all the software licenses, upgrades, and hosting costs are covered in the monthly subscription fee.

 ## Examples of SaaS
 **SaaS examples:**